 Method of Operation: Using a Buchner funnel and vacuum line, vacuum flasks have the air pumped out of them, creating a pressure-free environment.

-Purpose: Vacuum flasks are used either for filtering solutions or for removing the solvent under reduced pressure.
+Purpose: For filtering solutions or for removing the solvent under reduced pressure.

 X-Ray Powder Diffraction Instrumentation

-Method of Operation: X-Ray Powder Diffraction (XRD) is done by grinding solid material into a fine powder that is homogenized and analyzed with X-rays.
+Method of Operation: Grind the solid material into a fine powder, homogenize, and analyze it with X-rays.

-Purpose: XRD is used for the phase identification of crystalline material.
+Purpose: For the phase identification of crystalline material.

 Need Help With Your Inorganic Chemistry Lab?